Subcritical percolation with a line of defects: Proof of Theorem Proof of Theorem 1.4

-\end{thm} With this piece of information, irreducible components with both endpoints on $\calL$ can be defined, and a fairly standard renewal argument leads to the pure exponential decay.
-(Note, however, that at this point we don't even know whether under $\bbP_{p, p'}$ the cluster $C_{0, n\unitvect}$ contains cone-points at all.)
+With this piece of information, irreducible components with both endpoints on $\calL$ can be defined, and a fairly standard renewal argument leads to the pure exponential decay.
+(Note, however, that at this point we do not even know whether under $\bbP_{p, p'}$ the cluster $C_{0, n\unitvect}$ contains cone-points at all.)\looseness=-1

-The presence of cone-points on $\calL$ will also allow to complete the proof of Theorem \ref{thm:main}: we show in Section \ref{Ssec:strictmon} that $p'\mapsto \xi_{p,p'}$ is strictly decreasing on $(p_c',1)$, and in Section \ref{Ssec:strictmon} that it is real analytic on the same interval.
+The presence of cone-points on $\calL$ will also allow to complete the proof of Theorem~\ref{thmmain}: we show in Section \ref{Ssecstrictmon} that $p'\mapsto\xi_{p,p'}$ is strictly decreasing on $(p_c',1)$, and in Section~\ref{Ssecstrictmon} that it is real analytic on the same interval.

-Assume $p'>p_c'$ and let
+Assume $p'>p_c'$, and let

-To prove Theorem \ref{prop:coneRenewal}, we will first show that $C_{0,n\unitvect}$ typically stays in a vicinity of size $\abs{\log\tau}/\tau$ of $\calL_n$.
+To prove Theorem~\ref{propconeRenewal}, we will first show that $C_{0,n\unitvect}$ typically stays in a vicinity of size $|{\log\tau} |/\tau$ of $\calL_n$.
 This implies, by a finite-energy argument, that $C_{0,n\unitvect}$ is made of many stretches on which cone-renewals occur with positive probability.

-\subsection{{Excursions away from $\calL$}}
+\subsection{Excursions away from $\calL$}